 This circular walk starts from the National Trust car park at Croyde Bay.
-You then head along the coast path to Baggy Point with great views over Croyde Bay.
+You then head along the coast path to Baggy Point with great views over Croyde Bay and Morte Bay with Lundy Island visible to the west on a clear day.
 You can then continue round the headland towards Puttsborough, before following footpaths through the countryside back to the car park.

 If you'd like to extend your walk then you could head south along the coast to the nearby Braunton Burrows Nature Reserve.
 The reserve covers nearly 900 hectares making it the second largest dune system in England.
 Alternativley you could head north along the beautiful Woolacombe Sands, voted Britain's Best Beach in 2015 by TripAdvisor.
 A walk through the sand dunes of Woolacombe Warren will take you to the village where there are plenty of nice places to eat.
 Just beyond Woolacombe there are the interesting rock formations at Morte Point and the photogenic Bull Point Lighthouse to visit.

 Baggy Point PostcodeEX33 1PA - Please note: Postcode may be approximate for some rural locations

 Baggy Point Ordnance Survey Map - view and print off detailed OS map